|Where the Rain Falls|

 Can understanding rain enable change?

 Global study explores links between climate change, food and livelihood security and human mobility

 - Global Policy Report (via Where the Rain Falls site)

 - Global Policy Report (direct link to document)

 - Case Study - India

 - Case Study - Vietnam

-Where the Rain Falls is a three-year programme of research, adaptation activities, advocacy and education on changing weather patterns, hunger and human mobility.
+Where the Rain Falls is a three-year programme of research, advocacy, and adaptation activities on changing weather patterns, hunger and human mobility.

-Climate change policy and its implementation at all levels will have far reaching consequences for the ability of poor and vulnerable populations to make decisions about migration and adaptation that will enable them to live in dignity and maintain or increase their food and livelihood security.
-Where the Rain Falls aims to enable a range of stakeholders, including global, national and local policy makers and southern civil society organizations, to better understand and effectively address the relationship between changing weather patterns, food security, social inequalities, and human mobility, in addition to empowering these stakeholders to influence policies, plans and practical interventions at an international, national, and local level.
+Where the Rain Falls aims to enable a range of stakeholders, including global, national and local policy-makers and southern civil society organisations, to better understand and effectively address the relationship between changing weather patterns, food security, social inequalities, and human mobility, in addition to empowering these stakeholders to influence policies, plans and practical interventions at an international, national, and local level.